 How to Be a Woman is a funny, thought-provoking look into what it means to be feminine in the 21st century.
-You can currently find it on the New Non-Fiction shelf under call number 305.42 MOR.8 months ago
+You can currently find it on the New Non-Fiction shelf under call number 305.42 MOR.11 months ago

 For those of you who enjoy Janet Evanovich mysteries, try the Cat DeLuca series by K. J. Larsen.

 The setting is Chicago and Cat’s family (lots of Cops and an overprotective mother) keep her on her toes and make her work as a P. I. challenging.
 Her agency is called “Pants on Fire.”

-The first mystery is Liar, Liar, followed by Sticks and Stones and the newest: Some like it Hot.9 months ago
+The first mystery is Liar, Liar, followed by Sticks and Stones and the newest: Some like it Hot.1 year ago

 Check out the Nathan Active mysteries for a great read.
 There are four in the series: